Accommodation in Spain

 The rule of thumb is that the closer to the city centre one lives, the higher the rent becomes.
 It’s therefore strongly advised that expats look to secure some kind of accommodation stipend in their employment contracts.
 It is not uncommon for housing costs to account for a significant percentage of someone's monthly expenses if their salary is based on Spanish levels of pay.

 Be aware, however, that leases in Spain are generally signed on a year-long basis and are secured with a down payment of between two and six months' rent.
+In some instances, expats may be required to provide proof of contents insurance when signing a lease to ensure that there is some provision in place in the event of a theft and so that the landlord will not be held liable for any costs.

 Factors to consider when house-hunting in Spain